maxjiang93/morph/README.md

  ```

 ## Compile mex code in gptoolbox
 In general, refer to [alecjacobson/gptoolbox](https://github.com/alecjacobson/gptoolbox) for instruction on compiling gptoolbox (which is included in a subdirectory in morph).
 The compilation guidelines apply to Mac/Linux computers.
-For Windows computers, refer the the getaround below.
+For Windows computers, refer to the getaround below.

 ## Windows Users
 ### Compile mex code